 Consultation during the Neighbourhood Development Plan's preparation identified a widely held wish to protect what remains of Witherley's rural setting and its relationship with the surrounding landscape, the fully rural village character of Ratcliffe Culey and Atterton, and the open countryside setting of Fenny Drayton.
 One of the main ways in which residents expressed this wish was by identifying and mapping a number of highly valued viewpoints in the Plan Area.
-These consultation findings were supported and augmented by the environmental inventory, which although principally aimed at identifying sites of environmental significance also confirmed the eligibility and sightlines of the views proposed by residents and identified several more in the wider countryside (Figure 15, details in Appendix 10).
+These consultation findings were supported and augmented by the environmental inventory, which although principally aimed at identifying sites of environmental significance also confirmed the eligibility and sightlines of the views proposed by residents and identified several more in the wider countryside (Figure 14, details in Appendix 10).
+To assist with the implementation of this policy, the Hinckley & Bosworth Landscape Character Assessment and Landscape Character Study provides valuable information to ensure development respects the identified locally important and valued views and where possible, how views could be enhanced.

-Figure 15: Important views.
+Figure 14: Important views.
 See Appendix 10 for details

-POLICY ENV 10: PROTECTION OF IMPORTANT VIEWS - The following views (locations Figure 15) are important to the setting and character of the villages and Parish.
+POLICY ENV 10: PROTECTION OF IMPORTANT VIEWS - The following views (locations Figure 14) are important to the setting and character of the villages and Parish.
 New development should be designed to respect locally important and valued views and where possible enhance them.
-Development which would have an unacceptable impact on the identified views will not be supported.
+Development which would result in the loss of an identified view will not be supported.